Downed drone, first direct US-Russia confrontation: this is how wars break out

 The airspace where the American drone flew is international space, because “the Black Sea belongs to no one” as the US has been keen to underline.

-In the evening, the Russians specified that the drone had been located “near the Crimean peninsula, towards the border of the Russian Federation.
+In the evening, the Russians specified that the drone had been located “near the Crimean peninsula, in the direction of the border of the Russian Federation.
 The aircraft was flying with the transponders switched off.
 At that point, the air force fighters tried to identify the intruder, but did not use weapons and did not come into contact with the American drone, which lost control and altitude and ended up in the water at the end of a sharp manoeuvre”. .

 After what happened, General Christopher Cavoli, NATO commander said: “This incident follows a pattern of dangerous actions by Russian pilots interacting with US and allied aircraft in international airspace.
 These aggressive actions by the Russian aircrew are dangerous and could lead to miscalculations and inadvertent escalation.’